atolab/zenoh-web/content/docs/overview/zenoh-in-action.md

 ## Queries in Zenoh
 ![Zenoh queries in action](/img/zenoh-query.gif "Zenoh queries in action")

-This animation shows a simplequery in action through Zenoh.
+This animation shows a simple query in action through Zenoh.
 You can see the presence of storages and queryables.
 A queryable is any process that can reply to queries.
 A storage is a combination of a subscriber and a queryable.

 --